andreacasalino/XML-parser/README.md

 manipulate the content and reprint the altered structure.
 At the same time, xml structure can be generated from 0.

+All the relevant code is contained in ./Lib

 Refer to the samples contained in ./Examples to understand the library usage